Pooling routes

 Differentiating through local pooling

-Sum/avg use direct gradient scatter; max uses max-tie policy.
+Float32 sum/avg use direct gradient scatter; float32 max uses max-tie policy.
+FP16 local pooling rejects VJP/JVP; use float32 for training.

 Local pooling JVP